laurakond/Artly/README.md

   ![desktop logged out navbar](documentation/images/features/desktop-navbar.jpg)

-- Upon Registration or Log in, the user's profile avatar and additional four pages and a Sign out are revealed in the header.
-This creates a sense of personalisation and indicates additional website functionality for the registered users.
+- Upon Registration or Log in, the user's profile avatar, additional four pages and a Sign out links are revealed in the header.
+This creates a sense of personalisation and clearly marks additional website functionality for the registered users.

   - List Art Page
   - Saved Page